 - Duration: 60 minutes

-- How often: Recommended every 6000 - 8000km
+- How often: Recommended every 5,000 km - 8,000 km

 Always refer to your vehicle’s owner manual for recommended procedures and maintenance schedules.

-- Do have a first-aid kit handy.
+- Have a first-aid kit and fire extinguisher nearby.

 - Don’t run the engine without proper ventilation.

 - Don’t smoke when working around the engine.